 “Success is a much more powerful teacher than failure, so keep your focus on the proactive ways you can meet your child’s needs and build up those important life skills” (p.22)

-Based on Acceptance and Commitment Therapy (ACT), Coyne and Murrell use their expertise in clinical psychology to provide practical guidance for when parenting gets hard.
+This evidence-based parenting book is based on Acceptance and Commitment Therapy (ACT).
+Coyne and Murrell use their expertise in clinical psychology to provide practical guidance for when parenting gets hard.

 ACT is rooted in behavior analysis and has a large body of research behind it.
 Coyne and Murrell illuminate the challenges of parenting and how to acknowledge and accept these challenges, stop struggling against them, and parent in a way that moves you and your family towards your values.